Escape-Plan-NA/user_interface/README.md

 # Warder and Prisoner Game

+# I really like turtles.
+They eat lettuce

 ## Overview
 **Warder and Prisoner** is a two-player strategic game where one player takes on the role of the **Warder** while the other is the **Prisoner**, competing on a dynamic 5x5 block map.
 The **Warder**'s goal is to capture the **Prisoner**, while the **Prisoner** aims to escape by reaching a tunnel.
 The game operates using a client-server architecture, with the server managing the game flow and handling multiple clients.